ridge/bulldozer/README.md

 As mentioned above, GitHub Apps cannot be added to the list of users associated with [push restrictions][].
 To work around this, you can:

-1. Use another app like [policy-bot](https://github.com/palantir/policy-bot) to implement _approval_ restrictions as required status checks instead of using push restrictions.
-This effectively limits who can push to a branch by requiring changes to go through the pull request process and be approved.

-2. Configure Bulldozer to use a personal access token for a regular user to perform merges in this case.
+1. Configure Bulldozer to use a personal access token for a regular user to perform merges in this case.
 The token must have the `repo` scope and the user must be allowed to push to the branch.
 In the server configuration file, set: